decode-it/cook/doc/manual/src/generators.md

 ## HTML

 The `-g html` generator will create a set of HTML web pages that allows easy inspection of the different recipes and their interdependencies.

-Currently, only the recipe overview is implemented, detailed information for each recipe is still to come.
+By default, the HTML pages are written in the output directory specified via the `-o <directory>` option.
+Within this output directory, the `html` subdirectory is used to not litter the output directory too much.
+The HTML generator takes an optional value to change the `html` subdirectory into a user-specified subdirectory via `-g html=<dir>`.

 ## Naft